pelicons/News-Project/ncnews/readmeinfo.md

 Access it at:
  https://github.com/tuskemx/News-Project/tree/master/ncnews

-Run the project locally by forking the repo and run in node:
+Run the project locally by forking the repository and run in node:

 npm install
 npm start